hanzhang-geog/hanzhang-geog.github.io/_pages/awards.md

 ## 🏅 Scholarships

 - **National Scholarship**, 2024
-  Awarded to top-performing students (~1%) for academic excellence and outstanding comprehensive qualities, including research, practice, and campus leadership.

 - **The Special Prize Scholarship**, 2024

 - **The First Prize Scholarship**, 2022 & 2023